 Summer Breezes: Waterfalls, Wildflowers and Stargazing

 The resort’s altitude and forested setting make for a cool getaway during the warm months.
-Family-friendly hiking options begin at your doorstep on the resort’s Bear Loop Trail, which meanders through a canopy of old-growth trees.
+Family-friendly hiking options begin at your doorstep on the resort’s Bear Loop Trail, a 0.8-mile hike that meanders through a canopy of old-growth trees.
 Venture a few miles down the road to Tamanawas Falls, a 3.5-mile moderate hike suitable for a variety of abilities.
 At Mt.
 Hood Meadows resort, Cooper Spur guests can hop the chairlift for a free ride uphill to take in the views and wildflowers, exploring more than 8 miles of hiking trails on the way down.

 Winter Vibes: Skiing, Snowboarding and Snowshoeing